YenLegion/ADC-520IR/README.md

 # Alarm.com ADC-520IR aka Vivotek IP8136
-How to repurpose old Alarm.com camera without a subscription.
+### How to repurpose old Alarm.com camera without a subscription.

 I've had this ipcam for as long as I can remember, think I got it at a garage sale.

 Thought it was useless till i learned of [this exploit](https://www.exploit-db.com/exploits/29516) which allows access to RTSP streams without authentication (wired).

 That's great, I can watch the stream, but I want to change SETTINGS!

+## How to enable the WebUI:

 A scan of this device reveals ports 21, 23, 80, 554, 8080 as open.
 We have telnet.